Applying Scientific and

 Just because a building complied with the applicable codes at the time it was constructed does not mean hazardous defects are permitted.
 Failing to maintain a building or site in a safe condition is never "grandfathered".

 Expert Witness Court Testimony

-If the case has to be litigated in a court of law, Heimer Engineering's Professional Engineers serve as expert witnesses, and have qualified as expert witnesses in United States Federal Courts and at all levels of State of New York Courts.
+If the case has to be litigated in a court of law, Harold Krongelb P.E. has served as expert witness and has qualified as and expert witness in United States Federal Courts and at all levels of State of New York Courts.